ibm-cloud-docs/account/catalog-settings.md

 | HIPAA Enabled | The service is designated as HIPAA ready, meaning processing, storing, and handling Protected Health Information (PHI) in the service is supported. |
 | IAM-enabled | The service is enabled to use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for access control.
 Access policies are used to assign users and service IDs access to specific resources in an account.|
 | Service Endpoint Supported | The service can be connected to over the {{site.data.keyword.cloud_notm}} private network instead of the public network.
 Connecting directly to service endpoints doesn't require internet access, providing increased security. |
-{: caption="Table 1.
-Options for filtering by compliance" caption-side="top"}
+{: caption="Options for filtering by compliance" caption-side="top"}
 {: #compliance-custom}
 {: tab-title="Compliance"}
 {: tab-group="customcatalogfilters"}